open-eid/SiVa/docs/monitoring.md

   i.e WARNING
 - **tslCertificateInfo** - collection of all the countries TSLs that have been loaded into PDF Validator
-- **loadingDiagnosticInfo** - Additonal information when loading or validating the TSL failed or loading time if no error was not encountered
+- **loadingDiagnosticInfo** - Additional information when loading or validating the TSL failed or loading time if no error was not encountered
 - **signerCertificateValidUntil** - TSL signing certificate expiration